Rigidity of the saddle connection complex: Flip pairs and convex quadrilateral boundaries

 Cutting $C$ along $b$ produces a polygonal region $R$.
-Exactly one of the copies of $b$ on $\partial R$ has the two copies of $c$ as its adjacent sides (in \cref{fig:bad_kite}, this is the left copy of $b$).
-Gluing $R$ along the two copies of $c$ produces a topological annulus $A$ that has a copy of $b$ forming one of its boundary components.
+Exactly one of the two copies of $b$ on $\partial R$ has the two copies of $c$ as its adjacent sides (in \cref{fig:bad_kite}, this is the left copy of $b$).
 Let $b'$ be the topological arc in $R$ connecting the endpoints of the two copies of $c$ that are not endpoints of $b$.
 Since $b'$ is a transverse arc of $C$, it can be realised as a saddle connection (it is shown in red in \cref{fig:bad_kite}).
 Thus, there is a quadrilateral $Q' \subset R$ bounded by $b,c,b',c$.
 Gluing $Q'$ along the two copies of $c$ yields a $(1,1)$--annulus $C'$, which must be a cylinder.